 Analysis of the third stanza of “A Hymn to Christ” enriches the arguments of poet regarding success in the eternal world.
 Many persons prefer the love of God or Christ on worldly love.
 What Donne wants is the love of Christ in the next world.
 The same love which he has for Christ in this life.
 After his death, he wants His company.
 Moreover, he prays that his heart be molded towards religion.
 If Christ does not care about Donne’s heart then it means that He does not love him.
 To summarize, the third stanza of the poem is about equality of love.

 The poet has spent a joyful life but he does not consider it useful.
 True life is that, which is spent for religion; for getting the love of Christ.
 Autobiographical analysis of Donne’s life reveals that Donne wants true love of a woman but now from “A Hymn to Christ”, it seems that he has altered his thinking entirely.
 Now, he does not want loyalty of any woman but loyalty in his love towards Christ.
 Donne has focused on spirituality in this stanza.
 In past, he might have love affairs but he did not want them anymore.
 What he wants is everlasting peace, which is only available in spirituality.

-To sum up the whole poem, it is true that John Donne is the best poet not only of his era but also for every era.
+To sum up the whole poem, it is true that John Donne is the best poet not only of his era but also of every era.
 This sonnet is a remarkable example of the wit of John Donne.
 He has solid faith in his religion.
 He strengthens it while praising God and Christ.
 This fact has come into his knowledge that this world would give him nothing; the eternal world is everything and in order to get success in the perpetual world, he needs the support of Christ.
-Hence, the poet, in this poem, appeals to Christ to make free his soul from worldly things.
-He wishes to see God and so he chooses the enteral darkness of death.
+Hence, the poet, in this poem, appeals to Christ that his soul be freed from worldly love.
+He wishes to see God, so he chooses the eternal darkness of death.